zykrah/firmware-scripts/README.md

 You just need to set a vendor id, product id, and lighting manually.
 The rows, cols, keymap and even multilayout labels are automatically set.

-Example of the initial board being converted:
+Example of the initial board being converted (this image is slightly outdated):

 ![image](https://user-images.githubusercontent.com/23428162/168476979-1143ec2b-9967-4b91-9240-816fe28cd861.png)